AETHER-ENGINEERS/OMARG-PHIRERA-Open-Source-Anomalous-Phenomena-Methods/PHIRERA-Witness-Testimony-and-Interview-Protocols.md

+The first two protocols were created using Discord's AI, Clyde, the third by ChatGPT.
+I recommend researchers review each one to prepare for recording witness testimony interviews.

 1. Explain the Purpose: Clearly communicate the purpose of recording the interviews and its significance in conducting thorough research.
 Emphasize the importance of capturing visual cues and non-verbal communication.

 2. Obtain Consent: Inform the witnesses beforehand about the intention to record the interview and seek their consent.
 Explain how their participation will contribute to a more comprehensive understanding of the phenomena.